 Going through the cat food label is another important step.
 This is after getting advice from your veterinarian and also carefully observing your cat.
 This label should contain a feeding guide.
 This should help you in determining the quantity to feed the cat.

 Various cat types are usually taken into consideration on most labels.
-A range of feeding amount will be available.
+A range of feeding amounts will be available.

 On to the big question, what range does your cat fall in?
 This is where you have to make the right choice.
 If you don’t get it on the first try, you can always adjust for the right quantity.